sunnyhxu/MASTER/README.md

 # MASTER
 This is the final project of team **Money is All You Need** for Brown CSCI1470 Deep Learning in Spring 2025.
-We will reimplement the AAAI-2024 paper: **MASTER: Market-Guided Stock Transformer for Stock Price Forecasting** by Li et al. (2024), and expand our training and analysis to a global scope.
+We will reimplement the AAAI-2024 paper: **MASTER: Market-Guided Stock Transformer for Stock Price Forecasting** by Li et al. (2024) and predict US stock prices by training on the Global Factor Data.

 ## References
 ### Paper